Mobile navigation

 We work with:

-• Children and young people in mainstream settings including Resource Bases.
+• children and young people in mainstream settings including Resource Bases from 0-25

-For specific cases we may be able to offer remote support alongside specialists who treat conditions such as Chronic Fatigue Syndrome (CFS) and Functional Neurological Disorder (FND).
-Our role would be around advice to settings on environmental access and curriculum inclusion.
+For specific cases we may be able to offer general advice, alongside specialists who treat conditions such as Chronic Fatigue Syndrome (CFS) and Functional Neurological Disorder (FND).

 We do not accept referrals to support students with purely mental health needs, but we do support children and young people whose physical disability or complex medical need has affected their mental health.